St. Paul police chief: $9.2M cut requested by Mayor Carter will mean fewer cops

 City leaders will have to figure out how to fill that gap while also mapping out a lean 2021 budget.
 They are considering a range of cost-saving measures, including continuing discretionary spending and hiring freezes, leaving positions vacant as employees leave or retire and tapping emergency reserves.

+"It's uncharted territory for us," said St. Paul Police Federation President Paul Kuntz, who called the $9 million figure "staggering" for one department to absorb.
+"It makes everybody less safe.
+It puts the citizens at risk.
+And it puts cops, who are asked to do more and more with less and less, at risk."

+Per the police union's contract, any reduction in staffing would be based on seniority, meaning that younger and more diverse officers from recent recruiting classes would be among the first to go.

-The potential cuts to the police department come amid a surge in gun violence in the capital city, where reported firearm discharges have more than doubled when compared to this time last year.
+The potential cuts come amid a troubling surge in gun violence in the capital city, where reported firearm discharges have more than doubled when compared to this time last year.
 The first two weeks of June were particularly violent, as shots-fired calls quintupled from 2019.

 At least 110 people have been shot people across St. Paul this year, including 18 fatally.
 Homicides are already on track to surpass 2019's all-time high in shooting deaths.